rooftop-media/rooftop-media.org-tutorial/version2.0/tutorial.md

-<h2 id="appendix-1" align="center">  Appendix i:  File Metadata Storage</h2>
+<h2 id="appendix-i" align="center">  Appendix i:  File Metadata Storage</h2>

 There are at least two good strategies for storing file metadata, and linking it to file contents:
- 1. Using the server's filesystem to represent the folder hierarchy, and storing metadata next to folders and files.
+ 1. 🖥🗃 Using the server's filesystem to represent the folder hierarchy, and storing metadata next to folders and files.
- 2. Creating a database table of metadata, including "parent folder" info, and storing files flatly, named by their ID.
+ 2. 📝🗃 Creating a database table of metadata, including "parent folder" info, and storing files flatly, named by their ID.

 Both strategies offer pros and cons!